p16/ReactMatrix/README.md

 # ReactMatrix

-This component wants to be a very simple and slim implementation of a table component that will enable you to have:
+This component wants to be a very simple and slim implementation of a exel like table component that will enable you to have:

 - resizable columns
 - fixed (left) columns